Overview

 to transfer their accounts from Schwab or its affiliates or to establish accounts at other custodians,

 other than when our fiduciary duties would require us to do so.
-Accordingly, we are incentivized
+Accordingly, we are incentivized to

-with Schwab or its affiliates.
+Schwab or its affiliates.

 asset-based pricing fees, or a combination of both.
 For those client accounts that are subject to

-other broker-dealers (i.e., a trade that “trades away”), however, those executing brokers typically
+broker-dealers (i.e., a trade that “trades away”), however, those executing brokers typically

 charge a commission, which will be disclosed on the client trade confirmation.
 For those client

-commissions charged by executing brokers will vary in respect of trades that trade away.
+charged by executing brokers will vary in respect of trades that trade away.

 Our receipt of Additional Services, our participation in the referral program described above and

-any indirect benefit we receive under the Client Benefit Confirmation Agreement do not diminish
+any indirect benefit we receive under the Client Benefit Confirmation Agreement do not diminish our

-our duty to act in the best interests of our clients, including seeking best execution of trades for
+duty to act in the best interests of our clients, including seeking best execution of trades for our

-our client accounts.
+client accounts.

-In addition, from time to time representatives of Schwab who refer advisory clients to us approach
+In addition, from time to time representatives of Schwab who refer advisory clients to us

-of obtaining a position with us.
+the goal of obtaining a position with us.

 B. Referral Partners

-We have entered into written agreements with parties not affiliated with us pursuant to which those
+We have entered into written agreements with parties not affiliated with us pursuant to which

-enters into an investment advisory relationship with us.
-We do not charge clients referred to us by
+before the client enters into an investment advisory relationship with us.
+We do not charge clients

-a referring party any fees or costs greater than the fees or costs we charge clients with similar
+referred to us by a referring party any fees or costs greater than the fees or costs we charge clients

-portfolios who were not referred to us by a referring party.
+with similar portfolios who were not referred to us by a referring party.

 From time to time, we sponsor and pay all or a portion of the expenses associated with events or